-New Elementary and Secondary Education classes start every Fall and Spring.
+New teacher certification for Elementary and Secondary Education classes start every Fall and Spring.

 - Classes on the Nampa NNU Campus.

-- Earn a teaching certificate in 16 months.
+- Earn a teaching certificate in 16 months, depending on prior credits.

 - Elementary teacher candidates must have at least 2 years of college or university credit and required GE courses (see chart in program information link for details).

-- Secondary teacher candidates must have a degree in the subject they wish to teach.
+- Secondary teacher candidates should have a degree in the subject they wish to teach.
 If not, transcript will be evaluated for NNU content requirements in desired teaching subject.

-- Allows candidates to maintain their daytime employment and/or family responsibilities.
-Some daytime hours are required for field experience.
+- Allows candidates to maintain their daytime employment and/or family responsibilities until Student Teaching.
+Some daytime hours are required during the program for field experience.

 - Secondary Education: Must be at least 23 years old and have a bachelor degree in a content area.